 Portwiture is definitely one of the more unique visual Twitter apps that you’ll find.
 Rather than tag clouds or graphs, Portwiture allows you to visualize your tweets in photographs.

 Foller.me is a cool free Twitter analytics tool that enables you to quickly analyze important stats about any Twitter user.

 My favorite features of this tool are the topics, hashtags, and mentions analysis.

 Other cool features of foller.me include the times of day you usually tweet, the breakdown of your last 100 tweets and more!

-The Twitter Marketing Software Tweetadder is a major reason why I now have over 406,000 followers on Twitter.
+The Twitter analytics tool TweepsMap is a major reason why I have been able to get consistently great results on Twitter.